aeon-toolkit/aeon/docs/mentoring.md

 [//]: # (Try to put references in harvard style for consistency.)

-# Mentoring and Projects
+# aeon Projects

-`aeon` runs a range of short to medium duration projects interacting with the community and the code base.
+`aeon` runs a range of short to medium duration projects that involve developing or using aeon and interacting with the community and the code base.
 These projects are designed for internships, usage as part of undergraduate/postgraduate projects at academic institutions, and as options for programs such as [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/).

-For those interested in undertaking a project outside these scenarios, we recommend joining the [Slack](https://join.slack.com/t/aeon-toolkit/shared_invite/zt-22vwvut29-HDpCu~7VBUozyfL_8j3dLA) and discussing with the project mentors.
+For those interested in undertaking a project outside these scenarios, we recommend joining the [Slack](https://join.slack.com/t/aeon-toolkit/shared_invite/zt-22vwvut29-HDpCu~7VBUozyfL_8j3dLA) and discussing with the community.
 We aim to run schemes to help new contributors to become more familiar with `aeon`, time series machine learning research, and open-source software development.